College Counseling

 Fall

-- PSAT information meeting and PSAT Exam - All tenth graders at Catlin Gabel take the PSAT on a school day in October.
-This is purely for practice, and is a good opportunity to take a standardized test in real testing conditions.
-A few weeks prior to the PSAT exam, a test preparation expert speaks with students about what to expect on the exam.
-PSAT results come out in December.
+PSAT information meeting and PSAT Exam: All 10th graders at Catlin Gabel take the PSAT on a school day in October.
+This is purely for practice and offers the chance to take a standardized test in real testing conditions.
+A few weeks prior to the PSAT exam, sophomores meet for a preview of test day and an overview of standardized testing.
+PSAT results come out in the weeks following the exam.

 Winter